Board of Trustees

 In addition to teaching at YYM, Andrew has worked in other branches of music education for a number of years.
 With 6pac he is a member of the Live Music Now! scheme, which takes music to people who would not normally have access to it, and they also run their own Jazz Summer School, in conjunction with Dartington Plus in Devon.
 He currently teaches piano and jazz piano at the King’s school in Chester, delivers workshops for Streetwise Opera and has taught keyboard and improvisation skills on the London Suzuki Group Summer International School at Bryanston since 2004.

-JOHN DIVER BSc(Hons) CTABRSM LRSM ACIEA, DipLCM, Keyboards and Improvisation
+JOHN DIVER BSc(Hons) BSc(Hons) LRSM DipLCM, CTABRSM, Keyboards and Improvisation

 John is a graduate of Surrey University where he studied piano with Peter Croser and since then has worked solely in music.
-He has been involved in music education for fifteen years and has considerable experience as both a classroom and instrumental teacher.
-He has run music technology workshops for the Associated Board, worked as a peripatetic piano teacher for Hull Music Service and held the position of keyboard and musicianship tutor with East Riding College.
+He has been involved in music education for twenty years and has considerable experience as both a classroom and instrumental teacher.
+He has worked as a peripatetic piano teacher for Hull Music Service, held the position of keyboard and musicianship tutor with East Riding College and taught Music Tech A level at Wyke College.
 His current work includes piano tutor at Pocklington School and A level examining for Edexcel.

-Throughout this time John has enjoyed a busy performing schedule as a freelance pianist/keyboard player, and also maintains a private practice teaching classical and jazz piano plus music theory and music technology.
+Throughout this time John has enjoyed a busy performing schedule as a freelance pianist / synthesiser player, and also maintains a private practice teaching classical and jazz piano plus music theory and music technology.

-He has recently achieved a diploma in jazz performance.
+He was recently awarded a diploma in jazz piano performance.

 ROBERT MARKHAM DMA (Juilliard School), MMus, BMus, ARCM, piano